-This work follows the same spirit in understanding the boundary theory better to learn more about the bulk theory with a particular focus on the bulk eternal black hole being a traversable one.
-A traversable worm hole as an irrelevant double trace deformation of the boundary CFTs was discussed in \cite{Gao:2016bin}.
+This work follows the same spirit in that the goal is understanding the boundary theory better to learn more about the bulk theory, with a particular focus on the bulk eternal black hole being a traversable one.
+A traversable wormhole as a relevant double trace deformation of the boundary CFT's was discussed in \cite{Gao:2016bin}.
 In addition to leading to the first example of traversable wormhole with a UV complete description, the Gao-Jafferis-Wall protocol elaborated on the deep connection of the bulk and the boundary in that a boundary perturbation on first CFT really does travel through the bulk wormhole spacetime and emerges in the second universe to its boundary \cite{Maldacena:2017axo}.
-Interesting connections with an earlier work of butterfly effect and shock waves in AdS/CFT was also found \cite{Shenker:2013pqa}.
-We have provided in this article an algebraic description of this story by considering a novel large $N$ limit, that is one we take the large $N$ limit in the presence of a certain operator, an element from an algebra of operators closely related to algebra at infinity discussed in \cite{Lechner:2021fvy}.
+Interesting connections with an earlier work of the butterfly effect and shock waves in AdS/CFT was also found \cite{Shenker:2013pqa}.
+We have provided in this article an algebraic description of this story by considering a novel large $N$ limit where we take the large $N$ limit in the presence of a certain operator, an element from an algebra of operators closely related to algebra at infinity discussed in \cite{Lechner:2021fvy}.
 This operator will produce the necessary negative energy shock wave to make the deep bulk a traversable wormhole.
 The presence of this operator modifies the expectation values of operators on the left and right CFT's leading to a new large $N$ Hilbert space for the traversable wormhole, following the standard GNS construction.
 When the closure of the algebra of operators in the CFT 1 and 2 is done with respect to this Hilbert space, one gets the algebra of operators for the traversable wormholes.